SelviAr/SQLforTesters/README.md

 --SQL INNER JOIN with Alias name
 SELECT * FROM Customers C INNER JOIN Addresses A ON C.CustomerID = A.CustomerID

+--SQL INNER JOIN with Selected columns
+SELECT
+C.CustomerID,
+C.Firstname,
+C.LastName,
+C.Age,
+A.FullAddress + ' ' + A.CIty AS FullAddressWithCity
+FROM Customers C INNER JOIN Addresses A ON C.CustomerID = A.CustomerID

 --SQL LEFT JOIN
 SELECT * FROM Customers  LEFT JOIN Addresses ON Customers.CustomerID = Addresses.CustomerID